chenjianjx/frontend-backend-nginx-docker-compose-sample/README.md

 # What is this?

-Multiple java webapps behind an nginx server, which can be started using a few docker components.
+A react frontend and a java backend behind an nginx server, which can be started using a few docker commands.

 The scenario:  local development or local test, not for production